willyvaessen/100DaysofCode/README.md

 Not much has happened today.
 I installed Ubuntu Linux on my desktop machine and worked on a lesson on Sololearn.

+## 26 October 2023

+Today I've been working on installing Ubuntu in a Parallels VM and configuring it to work with PyCharm.